fellesverkstedet/fabricatable-machines/README.md

 * Design adjustable shroud for the laser
 * Connect the laser-driver to board&software to turn on/off
 * Find an open-source laser software for generating gcode
+* Evaluate performance and

 FAB12 workshop

+* Maybe design in some connecting-geometry, so axes can be connected together/to framing to make machine
 * Create a manufacturing plan (which parts when)
 * Create a workshop plan (scope, participant involvment)
 * Polish documentation in Github repo
+* Do dry-run on site in China
 * Do it!

 Bonus